Al3zama1/swe-notes/CCNA/28 - IPv6 Part 3.md

 * Stands for **Stateless Address Auto-configuration** and it is an IPv6 address configuration mechanism.
 * SLAAC is a standard function of IPv6 and end hots like PCs can do this too, not just routers.
 Although hosts don't use Cisco IOS commands.
 * Hosts use the RS/RA messages to learn the IPv6 prefix of the local link (ie. `2001:db8::/64`), and then automatically generate an IPv6 address.
-* Using the `ipv6 addres autoconfig` command, you don't need to enter the network prefix (global routing id, subnet identifier) and interface identifier.
+* Using the `ipv6 addres autoconfig` command, you don't need to enter the network prefix and interface identifier.
 The device uses NDP to learn the prefix used on the local link (local network).
 * The device will use EUI-64 to generate the interface ID, or it will be randomly generated (depending on the device/maker).

 In this example below, R1 is connected to R2.
 R1 is configured with an IPv6 address, but R2 doesn't have one yet.
 The command `ipv6 address autoconfig` is used on R2's G0/0 interface to automatically assign it an IPv6 address.